Spectrum Health Offers Free Stroke Screenings

 - Sudden, severe headache with no known cause

-Spectrum Health is a not-for-profit health system in West Michigan that offers a full continuum of care through its seven hospitals, more than 140 service sites and 560,000-member health plan, Priority Health.
+Spectrum Health is a not-for-profit health system in West Michigan that offers a full continuum of care through the Spectrum Health Hospital Group, a collection of seven hospitals and more than 140 service sites; the Spectrum Health Medical Group, a multispecialty team of nearly 100 providers; and Priority Health, a health plan with nearly 500,000 members.
 Spectrum Health’s 14,000 employees, 1,500 medical staff members and 2,000 volunteers are committed to delivering the highest quality care to those in medical need.
-The organization provided $98.6 million in community benefit during its 2007 fiscal year.
-Spectrum Health has earned more than 50 national awards during the past 10 years.
+The organization provided $111.1 million in community benefit during its 2008 fiscal year.
+As a system, Spectrum Health has earned more than 100 awards during the past 10 years.